veit/cookiecutter-namespace-template/docs/tutorial.rst

     running cookiecutter.

     .. note::
-        If your virtualenv folder is within your project folder, be sure to add the virtualenv folder name to your ``.gitignore`` file.
+        If your venv folder is within your project folder, be sure to add the venv folder name to your ``.gitignore`` file.

     You will find one folder named after the ``[namespace.package]``.
 Move into this folder, and then setup git to use your Git repo and upload the code: